carineconstantino/security_tools/web_fuzz/README.md

 ### Objective

 PyFuzz is another tool for quickly scan/fuzzer a url and search files and directories hidden by misconfiguration in web server.
-This tool isn´t a innovative tool but if we need run a fuzzer in portable mode, PyFuzz can help us.
+It isn´t a innovative tool but if we need run a fuzzer in portable mode, PyFuzz can help us.

 ### Prerequisites